lekrsu/shfw-walkthrough/README.md

 ### License

-This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 Please review the [LICENSE](LICENSE) file for detailed terms and conditions.

+**Note**: The MIT License is applied to this project.
+While it allows for wide use and modification, it comes with no warranties or guarantees.
+The project contributors and maintainers are not responsible for any issues, damages, or liabilities that may arise from the use of this software.

 ### Author Information